mksunny1/deleight/readme.md

 - **Declarative UI**: Build your UI in a declarative style with DOM builders like `hh` for defining elements and their structure.
 - **Modular and Lightweight**: Only include the necessary modules, making it a lightweight framework ideal for performance-critical applications.
 - **No Virtual DOM**: Direct manipulation of DOM elements allows for faster updates, reducing overhead and improving performance.
+- **Platform-agnostic Components**: Many parts of Deleight work naturally on both the frontend and backend of your applications.
+- **First-class TypeScript Support**: Write your whole app in pure TypeScript and benefit from the strong tooling support that entails.
+- **Works with Anything on the Backend**: Deleight has facilities like `apply` and `process` for associating components to DOM elements in a simple and extremely concise way.
+- **Advanced Tools**: Deleight also includes components that support advanced techniques such as function chaining, artificial scopes, and decentralized function composition.
+You can use these techniques when needed or experiment with new ways of structuring your code.

 ## Comparison with Other Frameworks